rizinorg/rizin/doc/asm_strings.md

 As you see, the custom method is way more beautiful.

-Check out `asm_hexagon.c` for an example of more complex patterns.
+Check out `asm_hexagon.c` for an example of the complex patterns used for it.